molab-itp/content-2023/weeks/01_intro.md

 ## Class Exercises

+- create your student wiki page and write:

+  - what programming languages have you used?
+  - what is your favorite mobile app and why?
+  - if you have a concept for a final project write a short description -

 - add github account to https://github.com/mobilelabclass-itp

-- create student wiki page

 - create a playground

-- open clone using github desktop
+- use github desktop to clone these repos:

   - [01-Javascript-to-Swift](https://github.com/mobilelabclass-itp/01-Javascript-to-Swift)
   - [01-Playground](https://github.com/mobilelabclass-itp/01-Playground)